wp-plugins/simplest-gallery/readme.txt

 4. OPTIONAL: If you are not using the Wordpress default theme and you see the galleries are not working properly, go to WP Admin / Settings / Simplest gallery and change the "Compatibility" setting to "Use Gallery Specific jQuery" to resolve possible jQuery conflicts.

-5. OPTIONAL: if you don't like how your galleries look like, go to WP Admin / Settings / Simplest Gallery and change the format of the gallery.
+5. OPTIONAL: if you don't like how your galleries look like, go to WP Admin / Settings / Simplest Gallery and change the style of the gallery.
 You can add more gallery styles by adding extension plugins.

 For more tips and help/support, check out the [Simplest Gallery Plugin Website](http://www.simplestgallery.com/ "Simplest Gallery Plugin Website")